Aisling-C/Aisling-C/README.md

-Hi, I’m @Aisling-C. Thanks for checking out my repo.
+Hi, I’m Aisling.
+Thanks for checking out my repo.

 I've just completed a 6 month datascience bootcamp offered through Springboard.
 I'm excited for the world of possibilities that data science will open in my career !